 Transfers for children/infants: Please note that infant car seats and/or children’s car booster seats are not provided for any transfers and must be taken as part of your baggage (at your own cost) if you want to use them on your holiday.
 Please see the “Buggies/pushchairs/car seats section” above for weight allowances.

-A compact car is included in the price of your villa holiday.
+Unless otherwise stated, a compact car is included in the price of your villa holiday.
 It is your responsibility to ensure that this vehicle will be large enough to transport the travelling party together with their luggage.
 The luggage capacity is shown by a suitcase symbol when choosing the car.
 If you need a larger vehicle, you will have the option to upgrade the vehicle at the time of booking at extra cost.
 The exact make and model of car is not guaranteed but if it is not available, an equivalent will be provided, subject to availability.
 Further details applicable to car hire and FAQs can be found at www.jet2holidays.com/faqs and full details of the car hire arrangements will be provided to you in advance of travel.
-In most cases, you will need your credit card (in the name of the driver), booking voucher and original driving licence when collecting your car.
+In most cases, you will need your credit card (in the name of the lead driver), booking voucher and full driving licence when collecting your car.
 Car hire is subject to availability and minimum age requirements.
 Where the driver is outside the age range of 25 – 70, additional charges may apply.
 Please check your car on collection and in the event of any damage, please report this to the car hire provider immediately so this can be rectified.

 If you or a member of your party wish to travel with a battery powered mobility aid you must tell us before you book.
 We will try our utmost with the airline, the accommodation and the relevant transfer supplier to fulfil all your medical requirements.
 The airline assistance starts from the Jet2.com check–in desk until the baggage reclaim areas at the destination airport, but this will differ depending on the airport you are flying in to.